 Are you new to the poultry world and need guidance on how to train chickens effectively?
-Or are you someone who only wants to explore new and fun tricks for your cocks?
+Or are you someone who only wants to explore new and fun tricks for your chickens?
 Whatever your situation may be, keep on reading!

 This post consists of two essential parts.
 First, the basic training your chickens will need to survive daily.
 Second, the challenging tricks you can also train them with.